k3s-io/k3s/docs/index.md

----
-title: "K3s - Lightweight Kubernetes"
+# K3s - Lightweight Kubernetes
-shortTitle: K3s
-name: "menu"
----

 Lightweight Kubernetes.
 Easy to install, half the memory, all in a binary of less than 100 MB.